phrank-xu/DjiMosaicker/README.md

   ./warp.py

 After all the prerequisits are in place, make sure the unittest runs (by running './test_warp.py').

+You could do debug using unitest by turn off some of the comments such as "# showPlot()"

-Finally call './warp.py' to do the job.
+Finally call './warp.py' to do the job.  result will be under "mosaic" folder.